 Relevant chapters in the textbook are shown in the course outline below.
 Classes will be a combination of lectures and discussions.
 With that, you are recommended to read the assigned book chapters before coming to class.
 In some topics, I will use some course notes outside the prescribed textbook.
 Please come to class prepared.
 If you are having problems understanding some of the concepts, I encourage you to make use of my office hours.
-You have to make an appointment at least a day before of your planned visit (I prefer that you use e-mail).
+You have to make an appointment at least a day before of your planned visit (I prefer that you send me an e-mail.).